Inventhrice/quick-dashboard/README.md

 # quick-dashboard

 ## What is this?
-A dashboard that doesnt need (or appear to need) a full web server stack.
-Something local, LAN, or BT that a person could imprompty pop up on a display for group work without standing up infra or internet security postures.
-Markdown or similar input, maybe a timer, check lists.
-Picture cleaning out a room with friends and having the action plan on a monitor
+A dashboard that does not need a full web server stack.
+It runs completely locally over a LAN so that a person could impromptu pop up on a display for group work without worrying about infrastructure or internet security postures.
+This project uses a JSON file to read in the list of tasks, and updates it at an interval (a default of 5 minutes).
+There is also an option to display a QR code to save on typing the complete URI.

-Right down to who is eyes on a situation and who is doing background work; impromptu signage etc.

 ## How do you use it?
 1. Follow the instructions under the **Usage** heading to download/build the application.